yobazy/festify-2.0/README.md

 Create .env file in root folder, input information in such as how was done in .env example.

 ### Database Setup
-Run `rake db:create` in main project folder.

-Run `rake db:migrate` in main project folder.

-Run `rake db:seed` in main project folder.
+Run `npm build-db` in client folder.
+This script will do the inital build of the database.
+// NOT_IMPLEMENTED Run `npm update-db` in client folder.
+This script will update the database.
+// NOT_IMPLEMENTED RUN 'npm delete-db'

 ## Running the App
 Run `npm start` in client folder.

-Run `bin/rails s` in main project folder.

 ## URLs
 The app can be viewed at the following URL once setup: